-The mad World Eater Cataphractii Elites are perhaps my favourite unit in the army list, ever reliable and always a proper battlefield terror element!
-I have the official FW models painted up but felt for a long time I wasn't quite happy with the cast or the paintjob - with the No Retreat preparations underway it was finally time for an upgrade.
+The Red Butchers, the mad World Eater Cataphractii Elites are perhaps my favourite unit in the army list, ever reliable and always a proper battlefield terror element!
+I have had the official Forge World models painted up but felt for a long time I wasn't quite happy with the cast or the paintjob - with the spring's No Retreat preparations underway it was finally time for an upgrade.

 With the conversions I wanted to emphasize the weight of the armour mark as well as some of the late war cultural vibes creeping into the heraldry of the plate.
 The idea of "facelessness" as a part of the concept of implacable murderers felt scary and the shiny black domes behind protective grills suited the Void Assault theme as well.
 I decided to build a few models without gloves, somehow makes the overall feel even more brutal (coming to kill you with their bare hands)!